-LWIS Component Name LWIS Component Type LWIS Component Sub-Type Component Address Comments for Bay Lake is large and includes the upper reaches of the Montreal River.
+LWIS Component Name LWIS Component Type LWIS Component Sub-Type Component Address Comments As a surface water source, Bay Lake and the Montreal River are susceptible to seasonal effects and changing raw water quality typical of a riverine system.
+The watershed for Bay Lake is large and includes the upper reaches of the Montreal River.
 Active and inactive mining facilities activities are located within the watershed which makes Bay Lake possibly more susceptible to contamination from spills.
 However, there have been no specific incidents in recent history.
 According to the First Engineer's Report and the Drinking Water Works Permit (DWWP) 277-201 (Issue No. 3), the intake structure for the water treatment plant is located approximately 140 m offshore.
 The structure is a timber crib and sits approximately 1.15 m off the bottom of Bay Lake in at least 5.5 m of water.
 Located upstream of the dam, the intake structure resides in an area which is below the low water level for the Lake.
 Raw water flows by gravity from the intake structure to the water treatment plant via 210 metres of 250 mm diameter pipe.
-Treatment Treated Water Poe Treatment Facility 1 Mcleod St., Lot: 17, Conc.: 1, Surface water is drawn from Bay Lake via gravity and the low lift pumping station.
+Treatment System Treated Water Poe Treatment Facility 1 Mcleod St., Lot: 17, Conc.: 1, Surface water is drawn from Bay Lake via gravity and the low lift pumping station.
 According to DWWP 277-201 (Issue No. 3), the treatment system is comprised of the following: Low lift Pumping Station: A raw water intake well is equipped with a 250 mm diameter raw water intake pipe, an intake screen and a 100 mm diameter intake flush line from the high lift pumps.
 The low lift pumping station contains a wet well and is equipped with three (3) vertical turbine pumps (two duty and one standby); each rated at 2.9 L/s.
 Coagulation, Flocculation, Clarification and Filtration: Two parallel trains, each capable of treating water at a rate of 6.3 L/second.
 Each unit is equipped with a coagulation vessel, an upflow adsorption clarifier and a multimedia filter.
 There is provision to direct effluent from each filter unit to waste (Filter-to-Waste).
 Alum is injected into the raw water pump discharge pipe located immediately downstream of the raw water flow meter, upstream of the flocculation tanks and treatment units.
 The coagulant dosing system includes two chemical metering pumps (on duty and one standby) each delivering a flow of 1.6 GPH (6.0 L/hr) and one 600 L chemical storage tank with spill containment.
 Polymer is injected into the coagulated water supply using one of two chemical metering pumps (one duty and one standby) each capable of delivering a flow of 2.0 GPH (7.6 L/hr) from one 380 L chemical storage tank with spill containment.
 There are two optional injection points (one upstream and one downstream of the flocculation tanks, both prior to the treatment units). pH/Alkalinity: There are three pH/Alkalinity adjustment systems; one pre-coagulation, one post-filtration and one distribution.
-The pre-coagulation injection point is in the raw water pump discharge header and is comprised of two metering pumps (one duty and one standby) each capable of as of 29-NOV-2022
+The pre-coagulation injection point is in the as of 31-JAN-2024